PatGousseau/TaskDetection/README.md

 ## Possible Applications

 - Help with filling out timesheets / automatically filling out timesheets
-- Automatically check off items on a to-do list based off the tasks detected
+- Automatically check off items on a to-do list based on the tasks detected
 - User may analyze their productivity over the course of a day